efarraro/krumit/_items/CaptainsCutlass.md

 ---
 name: Captain's Cutlass
-description: When you acquire this, gain 1 #gold for each enemy in the same row or column as this item
+description: When you acquire this, gain 1 gold for each enemy in the same row or column as this item
-flavor: A weapon favored by greedy swashbucklers
+flavor: Some blades thirst for blood.
+This one thirsts for gold.
+And grog.
 cost: 3
 image: /images/CaptainsCutlass.png
 durability: 3